Farhoud-Rand/Farhoud-Rand/README.md

 <h2 align="center">
 I'm a Full-Stack Web Developer 💻
 </h2>
+I am passionate about logical thinking and the process of finding multiple solutions to a problem to discover the best one.
+I thrive on the challenge of developing creative websites, where I apply my analytical skills to craft efficient and innovative solutions.

 ## 👩‍💻 About Me

-I'm a passionate Computer Engineering graduate from Birzeit University, on a perpetual journey of learning and innovation.
-Currently enrolled in a course at Axsos Academy, I'm expanding my skill set and exploring new horizons in technology.
+- 🎓 I'm a passionate Computer Engineering graduate from Birzeit University and a proud graduate of AXSOS Academy, on a perpetual journey of learning and innovation.
+- 👥 I love working in teams and collaborating on projects.
+- 👩‍🏫 I'm passionate about helping people in tech and enjoy teaching.
+- 🐾 I'm an animal lover and have worked on pet adoption platforms.
+- 💻 I enjoy building creative projects like *KidsWorld* and *LinkUp*.
+- 🚀 Currently expanding my skill set and exploring new horizons in technology.
+- 🎯 I focus on writing clean, detailed code with attention to styling and structure.
+- 💡 I enjoy tackling complex coding challenges across different tech stacks.

 ## 💼 Technical Skills